jonnonz1/nz-statute-book/acts/public/2026/sale-and-supply-of-alcohol-sales-on-anzac-day-morning-good-friday-easter-sunday-and-christmas-day-amendment-act-2026.md

 This Act is the Sale and Supply of Alcohol (Sales on Anzac Day Morning, Good Friday, Easter Sunday, and Christmas Day) Amendment Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 3 April 2026.

 ## Part 1 — Amendments to Sale and Supply of Alcohol Act 2012